tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-Count the number of VALIDATION_KINGDOM_FOUND in the MultiRecord that have Response.result=COMPLIANT.
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:kingdom is bdq:Empty; COMPLIANT if the value of dwc:kingdom is found as a value at the rank of kingdom in the bdq:sourceAuthority; otherwise NOT_COMPLIANT

 #### Information Elements